facebookDependants' Protection Scheme (DPS): Higher Sum Assured and Increased Coverage From 1 April 2021

 To claim your benefit under the Dependants’ Protection Scheme.

-You’ll need to prepare a couple of things before submitting a DPS claim.
+You’ll need to prepare a few things before submitting a DPS claim.

 To Claim DPS for Death